Contra Grant On Exaggerated Differences

 How would we know this was selection bias if we couldn’t just look at the numbers?
 The graph that Grant himself cites just above this statement shows that, over the same ten year period, percent women CS graduates has declined nationwide.
 This has corresponded with such a massive push to get more women in tech that…well, that a college which succeeds will get constant glowing praise from every newspaper in the country even when they admit they’re using selection bias.
 Do you think no one else has tried?
 Every college diversity office in the country is working overtime to try to get more women into tech, there are women in tech scholarships, women in tech conferences, women in tech prizes – and, over the period that’s happened, Grant’s own graph shows the percent of women in tech going down.

-(I don’t understand why it’s going down, but my guess is a combination of constant messaging that there are no women in tech making women think it isn’t for them, plus the effect from society getting more gender-equitable that we described in Part II – ie we’re now less like Zimbabwe, and so we can’t expect our gender ratios to be as good as theirs are).
+(I don’t understand why it’s going down as opposed to steady, but my guess is a combination of constant messaging that there are no women in tech making women think it isn’t for them, plus the effect from society getting more gender-equitable that we described in Part II – ie we’re now less like Zimbabwe, and so we can’t expect our gender ratios to be as good as theirs are).

 Look.
 If I recruit only gingers, and I admit only gingers, I can get a 100% ginger CS program.
 That doesn’t mean I’ve proven that gingers are really more interested in CS than everyone else, and it was just discrimination holding them back.
 It means I’ve done what every single private school and college does anyway, all the time – finagle with admissions to make myself look good.